Differentiation of the Wright functions with respect to parameters and other results: Conclusions

 \textbf{}

 \textbf{Acknowledgements}

-We are grateful to Associate Professor Juan Luis Gonzalez-Santander Martinez, Department of Mathematics, Universidad de Oviedo, Oviedo, Spain for his help with using MATHEMATICA program and with editing in LaTeX.
+The work of F. Mainardi has been carried out in the framework of the activities of the National Group of Mathematical Physics (INdAM-GNFM) .
+Both authors are grateful to Associate Professor Juan Luis Gonzalez-Santander Martinez, Department of Mathematics, Universidad de Oviedo, Oviedo, Spain for his help with using MATHEMATICA program and with editing in LaTeX.